adrien50/earthquake-damage-pridiction/README.md

 # internship project : Richter's Predictor: Modeling Earthquake Damage

-### During my internship at Datamites in india, I worked on that project for which I have received grade B+
+### During my internship at Datamites in india, I have worked on that project for which I have received grade B+

 # Overview